 The question is, then, how to go about registering a URL.
 The first thing is to come up with a list you would be happy with.
 These could be slight variations on your company’s name and what your business provides, for example.
-The reason you want to have more than one potential URL is because there is no guarantee that your desired URL is not already taken.
+You want to have more than one potential URL because there is no guarantee that your desired URL is not already taken.
 A lot of the registration services just OK any URL requested as long as it’s not already taken, so this can be quite a “first come, first serve” situation.

 Most sources estimate that the number of registered and active websites are in the hundreds of millions, with some several hundred thousand being purchased, renewed, or transferred every single day of the year.
-Most people also say that all the good ones are already taken, and that they have been for several years.
-It can be quite a daunting challenge to not only come up with the perfect URL to register, but to make sure you beat the other guy to the punch.
+Most people also say that all the good ones are already taken and have been for several years.
+It can be quite a daunting challenge to not only come up with the perfect URL to register but to make sure you beat the other guy to the punch.
 With such daunting odds, it can be easy to rush through this stage and pay for the first available URL that strikes your fancy.

 You can check to see if your URL is free by using services like HostOtter.com.
 If your URL is available, you can also go ahead and register through those services if you like.
 If the one you want is already taken, however, you can go to Whois.Net to look at the publicly available registration information, possibly contacting the owner to buy it from them if contact information is available.
 Some people will go and register several URLs in the hopes of selling them at a later date, so all is not lost if yours is taken.
 Just be careful not to pay these sellers too much.

-Also keep in mind that “.com” and “.org” are not the only available domains you can register under.
-There are several of these, ranging from “.biz” and “.co” to the personal “.me,” not to mention nation and region specific ones.
+Also, keep in mind that “.com” and “.org” are not the only available domains you can register under.
+There are several of these, ranging from “.biz” and “.co” to the personal “.me,” not to mention nation and region-specific ones.
 Therefore, if you do not have a particular need for the popular “.com” you may still be able to get the URL you want.

 Once you have a name you want and can use, you have to go about actually registering it.
-There are a myriad of services available to do this, and prices can vary quite a bit.
-The most common prices range from $10 to $40, but a good majority of registrars also offer hosting plans and/or marketing as well as registration, with a few even offering to register the URL for free with purchase of a hosting plan, so taking a good look around can save you a few dollars, either with the URL itself or with the hosting.
+There is a myriad of services available to do this, and prices can vary quite a bit.
+The most common prices range from $10 to $40.
+Still, a good majority of registrars also offer hosting plans and/or marketing as well as registration, with a few even offering to register the URL for free with the purchase of a hosting plan, so taking a good look around can save you a few dollars, either with the URL itself or with the hosting.
 You will have to pay a renewal fee every year for your URL, and this is usually the same as the cost of registering in the first place.